Advanced Dental Services & Technology – Glenmont, NY

 Bringing 21st Century Dentistry to You

 Like other medical and scientific fields, dentistry is always changing for the better.
 New techniques and technologies allow us to make your experience as a patient more comfortable and comprehensive from start-to-finish.
-Whether it be through diagnostic tools like digital X-rays and intraoral cameras or devices specifically for performing treatments like our soft tissue laser, we are committed to investing in tools designed to bring dentistry into the 21st century.
+Whether it be through diagnostic tools like digital X-rays and intraoral cameras or devices specifically for performing treatments, we are committed to investing in tools designed to bring dentistry into the 21st century.
 Consider how we use them below to learn more!

 Never again do you have to sit and wait for your dental exam to be completed, unsure of what’s happening during your comprehensive checkup.
 With the help of our handheld intraoral camera, we can capture detailed images of your oral structures, display them on a monitor chairside, and break down our findings with you directly.
 Not only can this help educate you on the current state of your oral health, but it can provide context for any treatment recommendations.